Current Lab Members

 Antoine worked on population genomics of Medicago and Sinorhizobia.

-Stephen Keller - Assistant Professor, University of Vermont
+Stephen Keller - Associate Professor, University of Vermont

 Steve used population genetic approaches to investigate the demographic history and local adaptation in balsam poplar.